Macbeth98/Stocks-Simulator-App/res/DESIGN-README.txt

 - The commands for the Inflexible Portfolio controller reside in the (controller.portfolio.command package)
 - The commands for the Flexible Portfolio controller reside in the (controller.flexibleportfolio.command package)
 - The FlexiblePortfolioControllerImpl class also follows the command design pattern for the switch case.
+Changes in controller for Assignment6:
+- The GUI controller interface and implementation are stored in the controller.guicontroller package.
+- The Features interface contains the methods used by the controller to react to the options chosen/inputs given by the user.
+- The GUIController.java contains the implementations of these methods.
+- The previous text based UI's controller for flexible and inflexible portfolios still remain in the same controller package and are completely unchanged.

 View: